Take Your Marketing Performance Management Over the Finish Line

 Discover the Performance Management Best Practices of the Best-in-Class

 We hope you adopt several of the Marketing Performance best practices.
 You may find it easier to adopt a best practice if you think of it more as an intentional goal.
-If you decide to pursue one or some of these, Elizabeth Miller and Alan Marlatt at the University of Washington discovered that people who are successful in keeping their any resolution they make:
+If you decide to pursue one or some of these, Elizabeth Miller and Alan Marlatt at the University of Washington discovered that people who are successful in keeping any resolution they make:

 - Have a strong initial commitment to make a change